MohammedSaad114/tic-tac-toe-cpp/README.md

 # 🎮 Tic Tac Toe (C++ / Raylib)

-A simple raylib self-learning project creating Tic-Tac-Toe with C++.
+A small self-learning project built with raylib and C++ to create a simple Tic-Tac-Toe game.

 ![Gameplay Screenshot](resources/example.gif)